Click here for the home page

 Peribsen's serekh.

-After Peribsen's reign a violent revolution took place; all of the Abydos tombs up to this point were heavily damaged by fire, and it appears to have been done with official sanction, to destroy the afterlife of somebody's political opponents.
-Under a pharaoh named Kha-sekhem, we see pictures of warfare for the first time since unification; his portraits show only Horus and the white crown, suggesting that both Lower Egypt and the Set faction were among his enemies.
-Artifacts with Kha-sekhem's name on them have only been found in the neighborhood of Hierakonpolis, so for a while he may not have controlled anything but the far south; even Abydos appears to have been in rebel hands.
+Unlike the dynasty's previous kings, Sekhemib/Peribsen was buried at Abydos, in a tomb smaller than those of his predecessors.
+During or immediately after his reign, it looks like a civil war broke out.
+All of the royal monuments at Abydos, Nubt and Saqqara up to this point were damaged by fire, and this appears to have been done with official sanction, to destroy the afterlife of somebody's political opponents.
+We have the names for a couple of possible kings after Peribsen, but the next king we know anything about was Kha-sekhem.
+Under him, we see pictures of warfare for the first time since unification; his portraits show only Horus and the white crown, suggesting that both Lower Egypt and the Set faction were among his enemies.
+It also looks like Kha-sekhem moved his capital all the way to Hierakonpolis, in the far south.
+Artifacts with Kha-sekhem's name on them have only been found in the southernmost part of Egypt, so for a while that may have been the only territory he controlled; even Abydos appears to have been in rebel hands.
 One such object is a statue of the king which says on the base, "Northern enemies 47,209"; presumably this is a count of how many Lower Egyptians were killed, possibly with Libyan tribesmen as their allies.

 Top of the page